 The order of questions is important as well.
 You can lead people (unconsciously) towards a certain direction, “forcing” them to give answers you’d like to hear.
 This might be good for your ego but doesn’t bring objective information.

 7. Reward visitors who fill out the questionnaire

-Everyone performs better when there is incentive involved.
+Everyone performs better when there is an incentive involved.
 Your exhibition visitors aren’t any different.
 A visitor will be more willing to fill out an exhibition questionnaire if he is rewarded.
-For this reason you should consider to give a reward to anyone filling out your exhibition survey questions.
+For this reason, you should consider giving a reward to anyone filling out your exhibition survey questions.
 By rewarding them they will usually take more time to fill it out, which brings more and better information.

 Survey questions at an exhibition, this is how it works!

 Successful selling is all about getting to know your customers.
 If you know what inspires them and what’s important for them, you can better anticipate it.
-At an exhibition you meet a lot of customers in a relatively short period of time.
-A perfect occasion for market research.
+At an exhibition, you meet a lot of customers in a relatively short period of time.
+This makes it the perfect occasion for real-time market research.

 Visitors don’t like filling out questionnaires, especially if it takes a lot of time or if they are complicated.
 Make use of the tips in this article, develop an effective questionnaire and get to know your customers better.
 It will be a positive contribution to your product and marketing.

 Established in 1979, Expo Display Service has over 3 decades of experience in exhibition stand designing and construction, making it your most reliable exhibition partner in Europe.
 With 12 offices in 7 countries, Expo Display Service has catered to some of the biggest names in the industry all across Europe.